-Pasteurization is a heat-treatment process designed to kill bacteria.
+Pasteurization is a heat-treatment process designed to inactivate bacteria.

 It is not as thorough as sterilization: it is not intended to kill all micro-organisms, just to greatly reduce the number of ones that could cause illness and disease.
 It also extends the refrigerated shelf life of products.

-A pasteurization method known as “High Temperature Short Time” is designed to kill 99.999% of the number of the micro-organisms in fluid milk.
-(Note it doesn’t remove the microbes; it just kills them.)
+A pasteurization method known as “High Temperature Short Time” (72 °C × 15 seconds) is designed to kill 99.999% of the number of the micro-organisms in fluid milk in 15 seconds.
+(Note it doesn’t remove the microbes; it just inactivates them.)

 Pasteurization processes are usually legally defined in country or in a jurisdiction, by laws governing food.